First Time Buyer

 Where do I start?

-Finding out what you can borrow is the obvious answer.
+Finding out how much you can borrow is the first step.

 You need to understand your borrowing capacity as well as what your repayments are likely to be.